Waziup/kibana-backend/README.md

 This is a component of the Waziup platform.
-It's role is to authenticate the users accessing Kibana.
+Its role is to authenticate the users accessing Kibana.
 Furthermore it provides access control on the resources provided to Kibana.

 Usage